-Incorporating STEM Into Your HomeschoolSeptember 19, 2019
+Incorporating STEM Into Your HomeschoolOctober 5, 2022

-This post sponsored by Time4Learning
+This post is sponsored by Time4Learning.

 - Between 2017 and 2027, the number of STEM jobs will grow 13 percent, compared to 9 percent for non-STEM jobs.

 - The average median hourly wage for STEM jobs is $38.85, compared to the median earnings for all other types of jobs in the US, which is $19.30.

 - Out of 100 STEM occupations, 93% of them had wages above the national average.